muerdo/redrecon/README.md

 ## Usage

-redrecon-Go is organized into several commands.
+RedRecon is organized into several commands.

 ### Reconnaissance (`recon`)